-TEFL accreditation: What is it and why is it important?
+TEFL Accreditation: What is it and why is it important?

 When you’re getting started in TEFL and deciding which certification to take, one thing to keep in mind is whether or not the course provider is accredited.
 In fact, we’ve put it as one of our six questions to ask when choosing a TEFL course.